spsforks/SCons-scons-wiki/AccumulateBuilder.md

 ## Description of Problem

 Many a time it is necessary to create a ZIP file or tarball for distribution of sources, binaries, and documentation.
 The ZIP file or tarball also must be properly rooted.

 Unfortunately, SCons does not have a built-in capability to do this easily, but instead exposes an interface which makes this relatively easy.

-One could use standard Python tools (e.g., shutil.copy()) to copy the necessary files and directories and then Zip then using the builders that come with SCons, but not only could you create something that isn't properly rooted but you also lose SCon's dependency tracking, cleaning, etc.
+One could use standard Python tools (e.g., `shutil.copy`) to copy the necessary files and directories and then the `zipfile` module then using the builders that come with SCons, but not only could you create something that isn't properly rooted but you also lose SCon's dependency tracking, cleaning, etc.

 See also [DistTarBuilder](DistTarBuilder) for another solution to this problem (with ability to handle file extension lists and excluded directory lists, but without the dependency tracking stuff)